boguszjelinski/kaboot/README.md

 ## How it works
 ### Core
-* available cabs and incoming requests from customers are read from database
+* available buses (cabs) and incoming requests from customers are read from database
 * requests that match routes currently executed (to be exact - their legs that still wait to be completed) get assigned to these routes
 * pool discoverer checks if we can assign more customers than one to a cab without affecting badly